 - Check batter; if it seems too thick still, add a splash more almond/coconut milk or water.
 You want it thick but still able to pour.

 - Pour onto waffle iron.
 Depending on the integrity of your waffle iron, you may need to cook these twice to make sure the inside cooks through.

 - Remove when crispy and golden brown on the outside.
 Top with desired ingredients.
 I made a wild blueberry compote for these.
 See recipe here.

 *Recipe by Laura Franklin of Fresh & Frank.

 This recipe is nothing short of a personal triumph for me.
 Plagued with cakey cookies for years I finally cracked the code (with heavy influence from Merit & Fork) for crispy on the outside, soft on the inside paleo perfection that just so happens to be egg-free and even autoimmune protoco (AIP) compliant if you use carob instead of chocolate.
 Whaaaa??!!!

-1/2 cup Organic Palm Shortening (room temp) or Butter (room temp) or Ghee from OMGhee (room temp)
+1/2 cup Ghee (room temp) or butter (room temp) or shortening (room temp)

 1/4 cup Maple Syrup